eosnetworkfoundation/replay-test/docs/high-level-design.md

 ```

 ## Sequence
-Fairly straight forward, the relay host picks up a job, and updates the jobs status while it works through the lifecycle.
+The relay host picks up a job, and updates the jobs status while it works through the lifecycle.
+A full list and description of the [HTTP API is documented separately](./http-service-calls.md).
 The relay host will update the progress by updating the last block processed.
 Full list of status is found here. https://github.com/eosnetworkfoundation/replay-test/blob/main/orchestration-service/job_status.py#L8-L15

 ```mermaid